Now go ahead and do your SEXY POSE!

 Part of the itinerary included a visit to The Daytona International Speedway.
 I went to Victory Lane and did my best Ricky Bobby impression.
 Of course, I had to hurry to get my picture taken, there were many others waiting for their turn.

-We did so much while we were there, but I enjoyed the visit to Angell and Phelps, a local confectionary.
+there, but I enjoyed the visit to Angell and Phelps, a local confectionary.
 Who could pass up these chocolates?

 Denise and I toasting at Chateau de la Messardiere, a secluded upscale property in Saint-Tropez.
 Of course, I have a glass of Champagne.
 We went the first week the Chateau was open for the season.
 It was still a bit chilly and I enjoyed that it was a slow time.
 The Chateau keeps all of its guests information totally private.